Indian Baby Food Chart for 9-Months-Old-Baby

 As this is a time to snack in before lunchtime, you can go ahead with fibre-rich options that keep your 9-month-old baby full till lunch.
 Try rice cereal, spinach soup and papaya puree.

-Lunch being another important meal of the day in the food chart of 9-month-old baby, it should comprise of carbohydrates with options like curd rice, soya khichdi and milky bread stew.
+Lunch being another important meal of the day in the food chart of a 9-months-old baby, it should comprise of carbohydrates with options like curd rice, soya khichdi and milky bread stew.

 For evening time, it’s best to stock up on some fibre and calcium for baby with simple options like soups, apple slices, makhana kheer.